 Known Issues with iOS

-With iOS 10, Apple requires developers to specify usage description strings in their
+With iOS 10 and later, Apple requires developers to specify usage description strings in their

 Info.plist for certain features that impact the users' privacy.
 HockeyApp uses one of those features – access to the user's photo library – in order to allow the user to attach pictures to their feedback.
 With the availability of Xcode 8 submitting an app without the